genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/03_business-logic/03_consolidators/03_cons-technical-details.md

 ### index scans

 Functions can sometimes trigger an index scan.
-This is when a consolidator needs to re-read previously consolidated rows in order to calculate the correct value.
+This is when a Consolidator needs to re-read previously consolidated rows in order to calculate the correct value.
 - For some functions, this is never required: for example, `sum` and `count`.
 - For some functions, it is required sometimes: for example, `min` and `max`.